longouyang/semantic-coherence-manuscript/README.md

 This involves a little bit of manual work, as it makes the two Saffran references have the same citekey.

+# Compiling watch script

+Run `./watch.sh`.
+This will rerun `latexmk` with synctex options whenever the latex source file is updated.

 # Word count

 I used the [TexCount online interface](http://app.uio.no/ifi/texcount/online.php)